Business Meeting

 The online Master of Interdisciplinary Studies (MIS) program offers flexibility by allowing you to create a master's degree tailored to your interests and career goals.
 You can select three distinct areas of study to combine disciplines that align with your passions.

-Designed for busy professionals, the program features 7-week courses and multiple start dates, enabling you to earn your degree in as few as 12 months.
-With 19 learning blocks to choose from, you can customize your degree to stand out in the job market.
+Designed for busy professionals, the program features 7-week and 14 week courses with multiple start dates, enabling you to earn your degree in as few as 12 months.
+With 21 learning blocks to choose from, you can customize your degree to stand out in the job market.
 Whether you are looking to expand your expertise in a specific field or want to gain a broader, interdisciplinary understanding, this program can be shaped to meet your needs.

 Key features of the program include: